-The net investment in property, plant, equipment and intangibles amounted to R156.9 million - a significant decline compared to the prior year, as the large capital expenditure programme is nearing an end.
+- The net investment in property, plant, equipment and intangibles amounted to R156.9 million a significant decline compared to the prior year, as the large capital expenditure programme is nearing an end.
 There was a significant change in cash applied to investing activities with a cash inflow of R224 million in the current reporting period compared to an outflow of R238.6 million in the previous period.
-This change can be summarised as follows:

-Reduction in investments and business acquisitions

-• The funding provided to our fibre to the home associate Octotel was not repeated in the current year.
-The growth in this business was funded through third party sources and good progress has been made in building this exciting business.
+This change can be summarised as follows: Reduction in investments and business acquisitions - The funding provided to our fibre to the home associate Octotel was not repeated in the current year.
+The arowth in this business was funded through third party sources and good progress has been made in building this exciting business.
 At the time of writing, with over 100 000 homes passed, this is the largest fibre network in the Western Cape.
-With the ever-increasing connection rate of customers, the business is generating significant cash flows and has already accessed a third round of funding to continue the roll-out.

-• Cash acquired of R95.5 million as a function of the aforementioned acquisition of control of Cognition Holdings.
+With the Ar the time of while yes in the vester is the subset of the second secon - Cash acquired of R95.5 million as a function of the aforementioned acquisition of control of Cognition Holdings.